 Methods of anchoring may include, but are not limited to, use of over-the-top or frame ties to ground anchors.
 This requirement is in addition to applicable State and local anchoring requirements for resisting wind forces.
-The requirements of section 8.a., subsections 7.a) and 7.b) herein shall only apply to i) manufactured homes located outside of a manufactured home park or subdivision; or ii) in a new manufactured home park or subdivision; or iii) in an expansion to an existing manufactured home park or subdivision on which a manufactured home has incurred substantial damage.
+The requirements of Section 8.a., subsections 8.a) and 8.b) herein shall only apply to i) manufactured homes located outside of a manufactured home park or subdivision; or ii) in a new manufactured home park or subdivision; or iii) in an expansion to an existing manufactured home park or subdivision on which a manufactured home has incurred substantial damage.
+Notwithstanding the aforementioned requirements, manufactured homes that have not incurred substantial damage due to flood and are to be placed or substantially improved in an existing manufactured home park or subdivision may either have their chassis supported by reinforced piers or other foundation elements of at least equivalent strength that are no less than thirty-six (36) inches in height above grade and be securely anchored to an adequately anchored foundation system to resist flotation, collapse, and lateral movement or meet the requirements of Section 8.a., subsection 8.a) herein, whichever is the highest elevation.

-Notwithstanding the aforementioned requirements, manufactured homes that have not incurred substantial damage due to flood and are to be placed or substantially improved in an existing manufactured home park or subdivision may either have their chassis supported by reinforced piers or other foundation elements of at least equivalent strength that are no less than thirty-six (36) inches in height above grade and be securely anchored to an adequately anchored foundation system to resist flotation, collapse, and lateral movement or meet the requirements of section 8.a.7.a) herein.
+9. All recreational vehicles to be placed shall:

-- 8. All recreational vehicles to be placed shall: - a) Be on the site for fewer than one hundred eighty (180) consecutive days; and - b) Be fully licensed and ready for highway use.
+- a) Be on the site for fewer than one hundred eighty (180) consecutive days; and - b) Be fully licensed and ready for highway use.

-Otherwise, recreational vehicles shall meet the separate application requirements of section 7.b. and the elevation and anchoring requirements for manufactured homes in section 8.a.7.
+Otherwise, recreational vehicles shall meet the separate application requirements of Section 8.b). and the elevation and anchoring requirements for manufactured homes in section 8.a., subsection 8.
 A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices, and has no permanently attached additions.